-Entrepreneur and Transformative Leadership Expert
+Award-Winning Entrepreneur | Transformative Leadership Expert

-A survivor of two civil wars, Al-Harazi immigrated to Canada with her three small children in 1996.
+A survivor of two civil wars, Al-Harazi immigrated to Canada with her three children in 1996.
 She had no higher education or connections and very little understanding of the business world, but her entrepreneurial spirit quickly led her to start her first company Foundry Communications, an internationally recognized Canadian creative powerhouse.